Binoy Majumdar: His work

-Sahitya Academy Award in 2005, just a year before his death.

 In the 1980s and 1990s, Binoy was affected by severe mental illness.
 He tried to commit suicide several times, and stopped writing poetry altogether.
 Also, the medical treatment he received was inadequate.
 He moved to the outskirts of Calcutta, in Thakurnagar, and lived with local town folks, a stranger amidst strangers.

-Binoy had passed into obscurity in his later years, suffered from senility and lived in social seclusion and neglect.
+Binoy passed into obscurity in his later years, suffering from senility and lived in social seclusion and neglect.
 He did not have a family.

-Binoy Majumdar died on 11 December 2006, at the age of 72.
+Binoy Majumdar died on 11 December 2006 at the age of 72.

 Poetic legacy

-Binoy has often been regarded by critics as a true successor of Jibanananda Das, the poet who revolutionized Bengali Poetry in the post-Tagore era.
+Binoy has often been regarded by critics as a true successor of Jibanananda Das, the poet who revolutionized Bengali poetry in the post-Tagore era.
 Like Jibanananda, Binoy drew his material from bountiful nature, the fields and the jungles and the rivers and the fauna of Bengal.
 But Binoy's originality lay in his attempt to relate the various elements of nature to one another through objective logic and scientific enquiry.
 In this respect, some critics like Aryanil Mukhopadhyay, refer to the genre of his work as scientific field journal.
 Binoy Majumdar was bold and revolutionary in the depiction of sexuality in Poetry.
 He abundantly used vivid imagery which were sensually potent and Freudian in essence.
 In a series of pieces (Aamar Bhuttay Tel etc.), where he gives an explicit and graphic description of sexual intercourse, Binoy, once again, lays strong emphasis on the physiology of the process, and takes to a journalistic narration.
-Binoy was one of the original participants in the Hungry generation হাংরি আন্দোলন literary movement spearheaded by Shakti Chattopadhyay, Samir Roychoudhury and Malay Roy Choudhury.
+Binoy was one of the original participants in the Hungry Generation হাংরি আন্দোলন literary movement spearheaded by Shakti Chattopadhyay, Samir Roychoudhury and Malay Roy Choudhury.

-Binoy has always been somewhat obscure among readers of Bengali Poetry.
+Binoy has always been somewhat obscure among readers of Bengali poetry.
 He was quite ahead of his time in breaking norms of contemporary literature.
-Some of his poems are difficult to decipher at the first go, and require multiple readings.
-His writings are unconventional because they often appear as neutral scientific reportage, and not poetry in its usual romanticized self.
+Some of his poems are difficult to decipher at first glance and require multiple readings.
+His writings are unconventional because they often appear as neutral scientific reportage, rather than romanticized poetry.
 In this, Binoy readers can perhaps trace back his background as a Mathematician.
 Binoy builds up all his imagery, nuances, lyricism, and poetic discovery on the skeleton of scientific reasoning and factual observations.

-Binoy Majumer has used mathematical concepts in his poetry.
-Legacy is, usually poets avoid mathematics; and therefore, he was not properly understood by the Begali poets and Binoy was not most popular one, though exceptional.
-During last few years Professor Narayan Ch Ghosh, mathematician, has analysed his poems from mathematical stand point.
-He has written number of articles in different journals.
-Those extraordinary writings have opened a new window for assessment of Binoy from different point.
-Now revaluation has started.